Teradata/stacki-wiki/Concepts.md

 Stacki handles both cases with ease, but contains many unique features that make the management of highly interconnected clusters simple.

-Below we introduce some of the main concepts that power stacki.
+Below we introduce some of the main concepts that power Stacki.

 ## Frontend

 Stacki requires a single dedicated server that to build out other servers.
 We call this server the **Frontend**, and the servers it builds **Backend** nodes.

-The stacki Frontend includes a configuration database, and software distributions that when combined completely define Backend node software footprints (from OS kernel to application).
+The Stacki Frontend includes a configuration database, and software distributions that when combined completely define Backend node software footprints (from OS kernel to application).
-Backend nodes can be identical or completely unique hardware and software, this is not an imaging tool, stacki implements software defined infrastructure.
+Backend nodes can be identical or completely unique hardware and software, this is not an imaging tool, Stacki implements software defined infrastructure.

 > Code your datacenter.

 ## Kickstart

-The stacki installer is built on top of RedHat anaconda and dynamically creates Kickstart files to install machines from bare metal.
+The Stacki installer is built on top of RedHat anaconda and dynamically creates Kickstart files to install machines from bare metal.
-Because we use a framework built on top of kickstart, stacki systems are managed at a much higher (and simpler) level than systems using disk imaging or virtual machine images.
+Because we use a framework built on top of kickstart, Stacki systems are managed at a much higher (and simpler) level than systems using disk imaging or virtual machine images.
 Seemingly complex actions such as swapping an OS between minor versions, or updating a kernel become trivial operations.